UFI UUB BioLogs

 UFI initially developed the UUB BioLog for the Paul Ponganis Lab at Scripps Institution of Oceanography.
 Their ongoing studies of the diving physiology of emperor penguins had utilized our 3991 BioLogs for several years.
 These birds dive to depths of up to 1750 feet (534m) below the Antarctic sea ice, so the loggers require thick-walled pressure enclosures.

-Other examples of UUB applications
+Early UUB applications

 - UUB/4-EIAP for Weddell seals: Researchers at Texas A&M and UC Santa Cruz asked UFI to build them a system to log ECG and IBI (interbeat interval), 3-axis acceleration and seawater pressure.
 This system was deployed in 2009 on ambulatory Weddell seals near McMurdo Station, Antarctica.
 The seals traveled several days between instrument deployment at holes in the sea ice and later recovery there.
 Since Weddell seals dive to depths of 600 meters (2000 feet) below the ice, strong pressure enclosures were essential.